-A direct connection of the wetwell gas space and TH nodes in the suppression pool was not possible, because the connecting branch does not include a separation option, which would have been needed in the simulation.
-Instead, the uppermost thermahydraulic nodes of the pool were connected to the external point.
-Because the objective of the work was to study only pool stratification phenomena, this simplification is justified.
+A direct connection of the wetwell gas space and TH nodes in the suppression pool was not possible, because the connecting branch of this code version did not include a separation option, which would have been needed in the simulation.
+Instead, the uppermost thermahydraulic node of the pool were connected to the external point.
+Because the objective of the work was to study only pool stratification/mixing phenomena, this simplification was justified.